Francis Libiran: Encantadia

 In 2016, Libiran designed costumes for GMA's TV series Encatadia, where he did extensive research to come up with the designs.
 According to Libiran, his team brainstormed together with Encantadias production team and watched old clips of Encantadia in YouTube to conceptualize the characters' fashion sense.
 The gowns of the sang'gres and Ynang Reyna is more edgy and fashionable compared to the ruggedness/cocky-themed costumes in 2005.
 Each gown depicts the powers and personalities of each sang'gre while showing one thing that they have in common- Royal.
 The colors of their gowns match the colors of the gems that the Sang’gres are guarding.
 Just like in the original series, they wore elegant gowns when they were not in a battle.
 He further stated, "A normal gown usually takes us two months to create but since we had to consider the time, we assigned a dedicated team of craftsmen to produce the outfits in just 15 days."
 According to the cast, they went on a strict diet and fitness trainings to secure their shape suited for their exquisite gowns.
 The cast first appeared in costumes during "ToyCon 2016 Poplife Fan Xperience" at the SMX Convention Center, Pasay on June 10, 2016.

 "The process is the same as when we make our signature gowns for clients here and abroad.
 Since the designs I've made still include my signature details, it was not that hard for me and my team to create the costumes.
 The only difference is that we had to consider how these gowns would appear against chroma optical filters used in television as Encantadia is a telefantasia which requires chroma."

 — — Libiran, on how Encantadia costumes were made.

+Inaul Reimagined

+In 2026, Libaran posted the Inaul Reimagined series on social media where he showed his use of the Maguindanao textile Inaul in his design.
+He described his take as not preserving it but rather to "weaponize tradition".
+The Lanao del Sur office of the Bangsamoro Commission for the Preservation of Cultural Heritage called the post as disrespectful and Libaran's characterization of the Inaul as "deeply troubling".
+Libaran asked for an apology, took down the post, and reached out to the BCPCH.